Isaac Trimble

 Dr. Trimble was a Resident Physician at the University Hospital, 1884-85; Assistant Surgeon, Fifth Regiment of Maryland National Guard from 1889 to 1899; Surgeon, Baltimore and Ohio Railroad, from 1890 until his death; Professor of Anatomy and Operative and Clinical Surgery, Woman's Medical College, Baltimore, 1891-99; Dean, Woman's Medical College, 1894-96; Lecturer on Clinical Surgery, University of Maryland, 1894-99; Professor of Anatomy and Clinical Surgery, College of Physicians and Surgeons, Baltimore; Surgeon in Chief, United Railway and Electric Company of Baltimore.

-He died young from blood poisoning following surgery on an inflamed kidney on February 24, 1908.
+He died young from blood poisoning following surgery on a patient with an inflamed kidney on February 24, 1908.

 No comments: